-The Florida Supreme Court has ruled in favor of Avera & Smith client Lucille Soffer in a case against R.J.
+The Florida Supreme Court ruled in favor of Avera & Smith client Lucille Soffer in a case against R.J.
 Reynolds Tobacco Company that will have significant implications for other Engle progeny tobacco-related cases statewide.
-As a result, Avera & Smith will litigate the matter of punitive damages in the case before the Eighth Judicial Circuit of Florida, perhaps later this year.
-The Supreme Court ruling reversed a First District Court of Appeal decision in 2012 that affirmed the compensatory damages verdict in the case, but found that the plaintiff was not entitled to seek punitive damages on the unintentional tort claims for negligence and strict liability.
+The Supreme Court ruling reversed a First District Court of Appeal decision from 2012 that affirmed the compensatory damages verdict in the case, but found that the plaintiff was not entitled to seek punitive damages on the unintentional tort claims for negligence and strict liability.

 An Orange County jury awarded the widow of Richard Wiederhold $10.1 million in damages in a disputed liability case.
 Mr. Wiederhold was rendered a quadriplegic as a result of the accident involving a Domino’s delivery driver and subsequently passed away due to complications from his injuries.

 Settlement in the amount of $217,500 for employee who injured her back at work while lifting a patient, which required several surgeries and loss of ability to work.
 Carrier remains responsible for client’s medical care related to her work injury.